Troubleshooting

 - The default driver (

-@abandonware/noble) works with the native Windows Bluetooth stack -- no special setup needed. - If using
+@abandonware/noble) works with the native Windows Bluetooth stack, no special setup needed. - If using

 NOBLE_DRIVER=stoprocent, install the WinUSB driver via Zadig. - Run your terminal as Administrator if you get permission errors.

-Switching the BLE handler
+Switching the BLE transport (ble.handler)

 ble:

-noble_driver: stoprocent # or: abandonware| Handler | Platforms | Notes |
+noble_driver: stoprocent # or: abandonware| Driver | Platforms | Notes |

 |---|---|---|